ARMmbed/mbed-os-5-docs/docs/tools/offline/cli.md

 ###### Various issues when running Mbed CLI in Cygwin environment
 Currently Mbed CLI is not compatible with Cygwin environment and cannot be executed inside it (https://github.com/ARMmbed/mbed-cli/issues/299).

+#### Feedback

+We're keen to learn about your experience with Mbed CLI on other operating systems at the [Mbed CLI development page](https://github.com/ARMmbed/mbed-cli).